kubernetes-sigs/kubebuilder/docs/book/basics/project_creation_and_structure.md

 ##### hack/...

-Kubebuilder puts misc files into the hack directory, such as API installation yaml files and samples resource configs.
+Kubebuilder puts miscellaneous files into the hack directory.

+- API installation yaml
+- Samples resource configs
+- Headers for generated files: `boilerplate.go.txt`

 ##### docs/...

 API reference documentation, user defined API samples and API conceptual documentation go here.

+{% panel style="success", title="Providing boilerplate headers" %}
+To prepend boilerplate comments at the top of generated and bootstrapped files, add the boilerplate to a `hack/boilerplate.go.txt` file before creating a project.
+{% endpanel %}

 {% method %}
 ## Create a new project